 TIMS, known as the Trekkers’ Information Management System, is an important permit for trekking in Nepal.
 It collects a database of trekkers and their itineraries, which helps in ensuring safety during trekking journeys.
 It also helps in rescue operations by providing valid information about trekkers during emergencies.

-It was first introduced in 2008 by TAAN (Trekking Agencies Association Nepal), in joint partnership with the Nepal Tourism Board (NTB).
-Furthermore, On April 1st, 2023, NTB made the TIMS permit mandatory.
-For groups of expeditions of mountains and helicopter tours, TIMS is not required.
+It was first introduced in 2008 by TAAN (Trekking Agencies Association Nepal) in joint partnership with the Nepal Tourism Board (NTB).
+Furthermore, on April 1, 2023, NTB made the TIMS permit mandatory.
+For groups on mountain expeditions and helicopter tours, TIMS is not required.
 But if the helicopter tour is one-way, then it requires a TIMS permit.

 Where can one obtain a TIMS Permit?